October 3, 2015

 Not that I paid much attention to any of it.
 We had a steep ascent almost immediately, and it took immense effort just to put one foot in front of the other.
 You’d think that once I got warmed up I’d be OK, but my attitude just got worse.
 I couldn’t stop my mind from racing from one worry to the next: What if we can’t find housing tonight?
 What will we do with our lives when we get back to the States?
 Why does this hurt so much?
 Am I doing permanent damage to myself by climbing all these effing hills?
 How will I ever get to Santiago if I can’t even get through the next half hour?
 And when I wasn’t worrying, I was perseverating on my discomfort.
 Each step hurt, and I was moving at a snail’s pace to try to avoid the pain, which, ironically, only made the pain worse and also prolonged the hike.
-So things weren’t going well.

 I tried to think noble thoughts, bringing to mind all of the brave patients I’d worked with and the monumental struggles that they’d endured and overcome.
 I thought of Dale’s aunt, who had a stroke in June and is still in recovery.
 I knew I should feel nothing but gratitude; I had worked with people who had lost their ability to walk, talk, swallow, and even breathe on their own.
 They had demonstrated immense courage in overcoming massive obstacles, and here I was, merely walking on a trail.
 Putting things into perspective helped motivate me for a while, but then my mind returned its attention to my pain, and the inspiration disappeared.
 My attempts at humble gratitude just pissed off the part of me that wanted to feel sorry for itself.